jankee1/Travel-Web/README.md

 Main features:
 * All navbar items are hoverable.
 * Photos are automatically changed every 2s.
-* "Showe more...!" buttons become "sticky" once clicked.
+* "Showe more...!" button becomes "sticky" once clicked.
+* All photos are taken from pexel.com - website which provides photos that are free to use for individuals and companies.

 You can see this page under the link -> https://jankee1.github.io/Travel-Web/